andycbriggs/vue-liveupdate/README.md

   { updateFrequencyMs: 500 }
 );

-// This subscription uses whatever default was set (or no throttling if none) const { rotation } = liveUpdate.autoSubscribe('screen2:surface_1', ['object.rotation']);
+// This subscription uses whatever set in `useLiveUpdate` (or the default, if unset) const { rotation } = liveUpdate.autoSubscribe('screen2:surface_1', ['object.rotation']);
 ```